 Download a template file that includes the Manager.

 Including a phone number on your sync file will allow users to request a verification code via SMS text, which they can then use to sign in.
 This is great if you don't have an email address on file for every employee.
+Phone number sign-in is an alternative single-factor authentication method.
+It is not MFA; it is a different channel (instead of email) your users can use to receive their login token/code.

 Examples of valid US phone numbers are: